 Currency risk:

 Foreign exchange risk is the risk of investment currencies falling in relation to the portfolio's reference currency.
-Currency fluctuation in relation to the reference currency may involve a drop in the value of these instruments and consequently a drop in the UCITS NAV.
+This currency fluctuation may involve a drop in the value of these instruments and consequently a drop in the UCI NAV.